-Flood means a general and temporary condition of partial or complete inundation of normally dry land areas from the overflow, the unusual and rapid accumulation, or the runoff of surface waters from any source.
+Flood or Flooding means a general and temporary condition of partial or complete inundation of normally dry land areas from:

+- 1. The overflow of inland or tidal waters. - 2.
+The unusual and rapid accumulation or runoff of surface waters from any source.